Every Time I Die: Low Teens and Radical (2015–2021)

 They later announced during the January 2020 UK/EU tour supporting While She Sleeps, that the recording process of the album would start once they returned to the US.
 The band completed recording before the COVID-19 pandemic escalated in the United States in early 2020, and waited to release the new album until they were able to tour in support of it.
 On December 8, 2020, the band released two new songs called "A Colossal Wreck" and "Desperate Pleasures" in the lead-up to their live stream event which took place on December 19, 2020, instead of their annual Tid the Season show.
 A third track, "AWOL" was released via email to those who purchased tickets to the TIDathon and released to streaming platforms on February 1, 2021.

 On August 17, 2021, the band released the song "Post-Boredom" as a single for their album Radical, which they also announced that day.
 The album was released on October 22, 2021, via Epitaph Records.
 Radical was ultimately the band's final album.
 The band also did a pop-up show in Buffalo on August 26, as well as a show for The Ghost Inside's east coast return show on August 28, where they debuted "Post-Boredom".
+The band embarked on the Radical Tour with Candy and '68 on November 4.

 On December 4, 2021, Keith Buckley announced that he would be taking a hiatus from the band for his mental health.
 The rest of the members initially released a statement that they would finish the last three concerts of a late 2021 tour without him, but the shows were canceled due to complications arising from COVID-19.
 The band ultimately reconvened to perform at TID The Season in December 2021.